RoderickQiu/wnr-guide/docs/settings/2-predefined-tasks-settings.md

 There are two kinds of tasks, one is default task, and another form is not.
 Default task cannot be deleted.

+You can easily add a new task or set a task to be default.

 **The content of the default task will show as the one with red title in the settings, and it'll be automatically filled to the index page.**

 <img src="https://i.loli.net/2020/02/14/KI8fFcrYiuMO4Bk.png"/><br />